chemgymrl/chemgymrl/docs/vessel_lesson.md

 In this lesson, we will be going through a class that is vital to the operation of all of our benches, the vessel class.
 The source code for this can be found here: `chemistrylab/chem_algorithms/vessel.py`.
-The vessel class as it is named is meant to simulate the use of any given you might find in a chemistry lad, such as a beaker or an extraction vessel.
+The vessel class as it is named is meant to simulate the use of any given you might find in a chemistry lab, such as a beaker or an extraction vessel.
 Here we will be going through the important concepts, functions and attributes that make up the vessel class so that you can easily use it when designing your own reactions.

 If you want a more detailed look into each function of the vessel I suggest you go to our documentation on the data structure.

-The Vessel class serves as any container you might find in a lab, a beaker, a dripper, etc. The vessel class simulates and allows for any action that you might want to perform within a lab, such as draining contents, storing gasses from a reaction, performing reactions, mix, pour, etc. This is performed using an event que, which we will look at later in this lesson.
+The Vessel class serves as any container you might find in a lab, a beaker, a dripper, etc. The vessel class simulates and allows for any action that you might want to perform within a lab, such as draining contents, storing gasses from a reaction, performing reactions, mix, pour, etc. This is performed using an event queue, which we will look at later in this lesson.
 First an overview of some of the important variables that make up the vessel class:

 Important Variables |Structure | Description
 ---|---|---